Do you have a question you don’t see answered here? Contact me!

 You said alcohol is not included.
 What if I want wine with my meal?

 I want wine with my meal too!
-What we’ll do is have everyone who wants wine with dinner to contribute cash into a kitty.
-That way we can order wine for the table, relax, and not worry about digging into our wallets.
+What we do is ask everyone who wants wine with dinner to contribute cash into a kitty.
+Then we order wine for the table, relax, and don’t have to worry about digging into our wallets.
 If we end the week with cash leftover, everyone will receive an equal amount back.
 If we need to replenish the kitty, we can do that too.
 Wine will be provided at the Welcome Reception and at Badia a Colitbuono.

 Are the group activities in the program mandatory?